mscgoz/HF_Llama-3.2-3B-Instruct_Testing/README.md

 # Experimental Prompting w/ Llama 3.2 3B Instruct on HF's Serverless API

-This repository contains experimental prompting examples and testing for **Llama-3.2-3B-Instruct** using Hugging Face’s **Serverless API**.-
+This repository contains experimental prompting examples and testing for **Llama-3.2-3B-Instruct** using Hugging Face’s **Serverless API**

 ## **Requirements**
 To use this repository, ensure you have the following: